Enhanced adic formalism and perverse t-structures for higher Artin stacks: The -adic formalism and constructibility

-As in \cite{LZ}*{6.2}, to state the results for the other operations, we work in a relative setting.
-Let $\sS$ be an $\sf{L}$-coprime higher Artin stack.
-Assume that there exists an atlas $S\to \sS$, where $S$ is either a quasi-excellent scheme or a regular scheme of dimension $\le 1$.
-Combining \cite{LZ}*{6.2.4} and Propositions \ref{3pr:hom_normalize}, \ref{3pr:star_pushforward_normalize}, \ref{3pr:shrink_pullback_normalize}, we have the following.
+As in \cite{LZ1}*{\Sec6.4}, to state the results for the other operations, we work in a relative setting.
+Let $\dS$ be a $\Box$-coprime higher Artin stack.
+Assume that there exists an atlas $S\to\dS$, where $S$ is either a quasi-excellent scheme or a regular scheme of dimension $\le 1$.
+Combining \cite{LZ1}*{6.4.4, 6.4.5} and Propositions \ref{2pr:hom_normalize}, \ref{2pr:star_pushforward_normalize}, \ref{2pr:shrink_pullback_normalize}, we have the following two propositions.